-Practical, theoretical, and ethical considerations involved in treating children in clinical and educational settings.
-Application of art therapy and counseling principles and practice for diverse child populations.
-Development of interventions for varied DSM diagnoses.
+Practical, theoretical, and ethical considerations involved in treating children in clinical, community, and educational settings; application of art therapy and counseling principles and practices for diverse child populations; development of interventions for varied DSM diagnoses.
 Restricted to graduate students in the art therapy program.

 ARTH 6232.
 Art Therapy with Adolescents.
 2 Credits.

-Practical, theoretical, and ethical considerations involved in treating adolescents in clinical and educational settings.
-Assessment and treatment issues integrating the use of art techniques specifically designed for this population.
-Application of art therapy and counseling principles and practice for diverse adolescent populations.
+Practical, theoretical, and ethical considerations in treating adolescents in clinical, community and educational settings.
+Assessment and treatment issues in art therapy.
+Application of art therapy and counseling principles and practices for diverse adolescent populations.
 Development of interventions for varied DSM diagnoses.
 Restricted to art therapy students.
 Restricted to students in the art therapy program.

 ARTH 6233.
 Marital and Family Art Therapy/Counseling.
 3 Credits.

-Principles of work with couples and families, including an overview of systems theories and stages of family life cycle development.
-The use of art techniques for evaluation of family dynamics.
-Videotaped observation of family art evaluations in clinical settings.
-Intervention strategies address cultural issues and ethical considerations.
+Principles of working with families and couples, including an overview of systems theories and stages of family life cycle development; art techniques for evaluating of family dynamics; intervention strategies and cultural and ethical considerations.
 Restricted to art therapy students.
 Restricted to students in the art therapy program.